P.F. Chang's Singapore Street Noodles (Copycat Recipe)

-I’ve talked to several former P.F.
-Chang’s cooks about this dish, and every one of them said the same thing: the noodles are the hardest part.
-If you’ve made Singapore noodles at home and ended up with a sticky, mushy mess, the preparation method was almost certainly the issue.
+The hardest part of this dish is the noodles.
+If you've made Singapore noodles at home and ended up with a sticky, mushy mess, it almost certainly came down to how the noodles were prepped, not anything you did wrong at the wok.
 Thin rice vermicelli goes from properly hydrated to completely overcooked in a matter of seconds.
-The method that’s worked best in my testing (and the one the restaurant uses) is soaking the noodles in room-temperature water for about 30 minutes, then drying them thoroughly before you finish them in the wok.
+The method that's worked best across my test batches is soaking the noodles in room-temperature water for about 30 minutes, then drying them thoroughly before you finish them in the wok.

 This post contains affiliate links, which means I may earn a small commission if you make a purchase.
 It doesn't cost you anything extra.
 Full disclosure.